Use Azure Stream Analytics tools for Visual Studio

 Submit a Stream Analytics query to Azure

-Start a job
+Start the job

-Select the default setting, and click Start.
+Choose the default setting, and select Start.

-Check the results in Visual Studio
+Check results in Visual Studio

 Select Show Table Data to see the output of your job.

-View the job metrics
+View job metrics

 List the job in Server Explorer